In this lesson, we will use the Osoyoo UNO board to control a 1-channel relay and turn on/off a LED lamp.

 It has a 1×3 pin header for connecting power (5V and 0V), and for controlling the relay.

 The 1 channel relay module could be considered like a series switches: 1 normally Open (NO), 1 normally closed (NC) and 1 common Pins (COM).

-Please plug OSOYOO magic I/O board onto UNO board First.
+Please plug OSOYOO magic I/O board onto OSOYOO Basic Board for Arduino First.
 Then connect LED module and Relay Module to the Magic I/O board with 3-pin PNP cable and jumper wires as following picture:

 You can download the code directly, then click “Open” in Mixly to choose the code you download：